 Carnot’s Ideal Heat Engine

-3. Heat insulating stand.
-A perfectly mom-conducting platform acts as a stand for adiabatic processes.
+3. Heat insulating stand: A perfectly non-conducting platform acts as a stand for adiabatic processes.

-4. Sink.
-A reservoir maintained at a constant lower temperature T2 (T2 < T1) to which the heat engine can reject any amount of heat.
-The thermal capacity of sink is infinite so that its temperature remains constant at T2, no matter how much heat is given to it.
+4. Sink: A reservoir maintained at a constant lower temperature T2 (T2 < T1) to which the heat engine can reject any amount of heat.
+The thermal capacity of the sink is infinite, so its temperature remains constant at T2, no matter how much heat is given to it.

-In order to obtain a continuous supply of work, the working substance is subjected to the to a cycle of quasi-static operations known a Carnot’ cycle.
-The cycle when it acts as a heat engine consists of various steps which are as follows.
+In order to obtain a continuous supply of work, the working substance is subjected to a cycle of quasi-static operations known as the Carnot cycle.
+The cycle, when it acts as a heat engine, consists of various steps, which are as follows.

-Let the working substance during isothermal expansion goes from its initial state A (P1, V1, T1) to the state B (P2, V2, T1) at constant temperature T1 along AB.
-In this process, the substance absorbs heat Q1 from the source at T1 and does work W1 given by
+Let the working substance during isothermal expansion go from its initial state A (P1, V1, T1) to state B (P2, V2, T1) at constant temperature T1 along AB.
+In this process, the substance absorbs heat Q1 from the source at T1 and does work W1 given by,

-The cylinder is now removed from the source and is placed on the insulating stand.
-The gas is allowed to undergo slow adiabatic expansion, performing external work at the expense of its internal energy, until its temperature falls to T2, the same as that of the sink.
+The cylinder is now removed from the source and placed on the insulating stand.
+The gas is allowed to undergo slow adiabatic expansion, performing external work at the expense of its internal energy until its temperature falls to T2, the same as that of the sink.

 Because, during adiabatic process,

-The cylinder is now removed from the insulating stand and is placed on the sink which is at a temperature T2.
+The cylinder is now removed from the insulating stand and is placed on the sink, which is at a temperature of T2.
 The piston is now very slowly moved inwards so that the work is done on the gas.
-The temperature tends to increase due to heat produced by compression since the conducting base of the cylinder is in contact with the sink, the heat developed passes to the sink and the temperature of the gas remains constant at T2.
-Thus the gas undergoes isothermal compression at a constant temperature T2 and gives up some heat to the sink.
+The temperature tends to increase due to heat produced by compression since the conducting base of the cylinder is in contact with the sink, the heat developed passes to the sink, and the temperature of the gas remains constant at T2.
+Thus, the gas undergoes isothermal compression at a constant temperature of T2 and gives up some heat to the sink.

 (- ve sign indicates that work is done on the working substance)

 The cylinder is now removed from the sink and again placed on the insulating stand.
-The piston is slowly moved inwards so that the gas is adiabatic compression is continued till the gas comes back to its original condition i.e. state A (P1, V1, T1), thus completing one full cycle.
+The piston is slowly moved inwards so that the gas in adiabatic compression is continued till the gas comes back to its original condition, i.e., state A (P1, V1, T1), thus completing one full cycle.